LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-The assumption of the existence of an approximation of unity is perhaps the most delicate, but it can be applied for example in the following case.
+The assumption of the existence of an approximation of unity is perhaps the most delicate, but it can be applied, for example, in the following case.

  <a name="Stone">